FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 Out of the twenty projects that were available to choose from, the timetable generation system was one of the most appealing to us.
 The project heavily focuses on software development, which is a shared interest across all team members.
 Furthermore, there are members which already have background experience and knowledge in programming which influenced our choice of projects, and will be an asset during the development of the system.

 (what it means) Title and lines unrelated?
 By undertaking this task, we can develop key software engineering and project management skills which will be beneficial for our future careers.
-We saw this as a learning opportunity where we can apply what we already know, proving that as a team, we are capable of pursuing more complicated projects and challenges, applying new knowledge of engineering management principles, commercial context, project management and relevant legal matters [page 31 ahep]
+We saw this as a learning opportunity where we can apply what we already know, proving that as a team, we are capable of pursuing more complicated projects and challenges, applying new knowledge of engineering management principles, commercial context, project management and relevant legal matters.
+These are identified as learning outcomes from the engineering council 2020 for incorporated and chartered engineers. [page 31 ahep]